 Below are bullet points that may answer your questions when regarding travel to Gulf County, Florida.
 For more information, please reference the Executive Orders at the bottom of this page.

 - Governor DeSantis still has restrictions on traveling to Florida and recommends limiting non-essential travel.
-You must self isolate for 14 days upon arrival if traveling from states of substantial community spread.
+Reference Executive Order 20-123 for states that must quarantine upon arrival to Florida.

-- Restaurants and retail shops can be at 50% occupancy inside while practicing social distancing.
-Restaurants may utilize outside seating while practicing social distancing (minimum of 6 ft apart and groups of 10 or fewer).
+- Restaurants can be at 50% occupancy inside while practicing social distancing.
+Restaurants may utilize outside seating.

 - Hair & Nail Salons are open for business.

 - Gyms and fitness centers will reopen and operate at 50%.

 - The T.H.
 Stone St. Joseph Peninsula State Park is open for day use activities.
 The beach and boat ramps are available at a reduced capacity.